How to Grow Carrots

 Sowing Carrot Seeds

 Sow carrot seeds on top of prepared soil in very early spring as soon as soil is workable.
 If a couple more frosts are predicted and/or occur, the carrots with not be harmed.
 Frost actually enhances their naturally sweet flavor.
 Sow a second crop of carrots in the late summer for a fall harvest.
 Most carrot varieties take 60-70 days from seed planting until harvest time.
 Cover seeds lightly with potting soil, water in well, then add one inch of hay to prevent the sunlight from shining on the seedlings.
 Once plants are one inch tall, thin them out to three inches apart.

 Water plants deeply once a week and keep ‘shoulders’ covered with a light layer of organic mulch.
 Add a side dressing of compost six weeks into the growing season to provide enough nourishment to get the carrots to maturity.

 Harvesting and Storing Carrots

-Carrots are ready for harvest in 60-70 days and are harvested by gently scratching away the soil from around the shoulders, then grasping firmly and pulling straight up.
+Carrots are ready for harvest in 60-70 days.
+To harvest your carrots, gently scratch away the soil from around the shoulders, then grasping firmly and pulling straight up.
 If the soil does not freeze in your region during the winter, carrots can be left in-ground all winter and harvested as needed.
 If they are left in the ground all winter, the green tops will produce seed-bearing flowers.